chongchong721/ggx_filtering/note.md

 change default setting from clipping to not clipping view ndf

 To regularize the direction to not go below the hemisphere, some regularization terms should be added

+Use VNDF,
+Compare IS since IS is implemented.